 - Tennessee offers online voter registration.

 - You should know: You must have a Tennessee driver's license or Tennessee Department of Safety and Homeland Security ID in order to submit this application online.
-If you do not have a Tennessee ID, you can still register to vote by mail.
+If you do not have a Tennessee ID, you can still register by mail to vote.

 Use the National Voter Registration Form